How do the webinars work? What time do they start and stop? How much are they? How do I register? Etc.

 Please read the webinar overview page and the pages for the U.S. markets and the Eurex markets webinars.
 All details are covered on these pages.

 After I order one of your courses, are you available for follow-up questions?

 Absolutely.
 You can email me anytime and I will respond within 24 hours.
 I’m also available for chats on Skype.
 I want every person who goes through my material to fully understand it so he or she has the best chance possible of succeeding in this business.
 I never mind answering questions even if they are novice questions from beginning traders.
 Everyone has to start somewhere and I remember what it was like when I first began trading.

 Have you taught anyone who is now making a living trading?

 Yes.
 I have taught people who now earn a living from trading full-time.
 Some are small traders and some trade quite a bit of size.
 I do not take credit for their success as they all put in a lot of time and effort but they would all tell you they turned the corner after seriously studying my material.
 The people who are most likely to succeed are the ones who embrace the idea of reading the order flow and then stare at their screens for hours every day.
 I can show you things which you may not learn for a year or more on your own (if ever) and help bridge the gap between understanding the big picture and understanding the ultra short-term picture.
 However, there’s no substitute for experience and you have to be willing to put in the work.
-I recently recorded an in-depth interview with one my more successful students and that video is included in the webinar course.
+On my testimonials page, you can listen to interviews with several profitable students.

 How long will it take me to be profitable?